iamtejasmane/go-email-verifier/README.md

 `go run main.go`

-Enter the email address to the console, for example
+Enter email address to the console, for example

 `mailchimp.com`